shorsher/developer-challenge/README.md

 - [Kaleido docs](https://docs.kaleido.io/kaleido-platform/full-stack/dapps/)
   - DApps in an Enterprise context

+## What does done look like?

-We would like your project to demonstrate your idea end-to-end, but it doesn't need to be a complete application.
+We would like your project to demonstrate your concept end-to-end, but it doesn't need to be a complete application.

 It must contain:
 - A Web based user experience, built in React